-\begin{proof} For $S_{\rm b}$ that only contains boxes $b_0$ or its nearest neighbors (there are $3^d-1$ of them), \eqref{eq:ASb<} holds by choosing a sufficiently large $c_d$ determined by $d$.
-The reason is that $\norm{A(\{b_0\};t)}\le 1$ due to \eqref{eq:Ab0=}, and the other $\norm{A(S_{\rm b};t)}$ can be bounded by iterating \eqref{eq:AS'b=ASb}: For example, let $b_1$ be one neighbor of $b_0$, then There are only finitely many $S_{\rm b}$ that only contains $b_0$ and its neighbors, so by a finite number of iteration they all satisfy $\norm{A(S_{\rm b};t)}\le c_d$ for some constant $c_d$ determined by $d$, so that \eqref{eq:ASb<} is satisfied for them because the exponential factor is always $\le 1$ for these $S_{\rm b}$ with $|S_{\rm b}|\le 3^d$.
+\begin{proof} For $S_{\rm b}$ that only contains boxes $b_0$ or its nearest neighbors (there are $3^d-1$ of them), Eq.~\eqref{eq:ASb<} holds by choosing a sufficiently large $c_d$ determined by $d$.
+The reason is that $\norm{A(\{b_0\};t)}\le 1$ due to Eq.~\eqref{eq:Ab0=}, and the other $\norm{A(S_{\rm b};t)}$ can be bounded by iterating Eq.~\eqref{eq:AS'b=ASb}: for example, let $b_1$ be one neighbor of $b_0$; then There are only finitely many $S_{\rm b}$ that only contain $b_0$ and its neighbors, so, by a finite number of iterations, they all satisfy $\norm{A(S_{\rm b};t)}\le c_d$ for some constant $c_d$ determined by $d$, so that \eqref{eq:ASb<} is satisfied for them because the exponential factor is always $\le 1$ for these $S_{\rm b}$ with $|S_{\rm b}|\le 3^d$.